alinamarasca/practice-code-review/src/intersection/README.md

 It could be used to compare items in a online shopping.

-shopping card
+----> compare items inside of shopping card and final step of purchase.

-addToShoppingCard["jeans, 40£", "scarf, 15£" "skirt, 20£"] toBuyFinal["jeans, 35£", "jeans, 40£"]
+addToShoppingCard["jeans, 40£", "scarf, 15£" "skirt, 20£"] finalStep["jeans, 35£", "jeans, 40£"]

-You already have it in your shopping card, or even after.
+You already have it in your shopping card, are you sure you want to buy it?

 ## Inspired by